fakela/documentation/get-started/platform-tour.md

 ## API - Dashboard
 ![Mindee API dashboard with the different section](https://files.readme.io/24d3e27-2.1.jpg "dashboard")

-From the dashboard section, you can monitor and manage your usage and your plan.
+From the dashboard, you can monitor and manage your usage and your plan.
 The dashboard has two main sections:
 - API usage section
 - API metrics section

 ### API Usage
-You can view your current monthly plan and usage under the API usage section.
-Your default subscription is a free plan that renews automatically each month.
+You can view your current monthly plan and usage under the API usage.
+The default subscription is a free plan that renews automatically each month.
 To customize your subscription, click on the **Go unlimited** button.
 If your plan is active, it will be automatically renewed each month.

 ### API Metrics
 In the API Metrics section you can view your: